zeroc00I/mssql_danger_functionalities_and_misconfigurations/README.md

 * The primary identity is the login itself.
 The secondary identity includes permissions inherited from roles and groups.
 * Every database user belongs to the public database role.
 When a user has not been granted or denied specific permissions on a securable, the user inherits the permissions granted to public on that securable. (https://learn.microsoft.com/en-us/previous-versions/sql/sql-server-2008-r2/ms181127(v=sql.105))

+#### SQL Link
+* A SQL link from one SQL server to another simply enables you to perform queries against it.
+This is valuable if you need to collect and present data stored in multiple databases spread over multiple SQL servers (https://blog.improsec.com/tech-blog/dangers-mssql-features-impersonation-amp-links).

 ### Data types
 ![](https://www.mssqltips.com/tipimages2/6874_cast-sql-function.002.png)